80auline/airflow-discovery/answers/README.md

         WHERE events >= DATE('2024-01-01')
 ```

-:pencil2: 6-Do you see a disaventage of doing this
+:pencil2: 6-Do you see disaventages of doing this way ?

 In the interface there is not way to see if it was a daily load or a backfill, you need to go to the logs to see it.

-For daily load, a date parameter is given but not used during the daily load, it can be source of confusion.
+A date parameter is given but not used in the daily load, it can be source of confusion.